 Laboratory of Organic materials has started an investigation of light amplification in 2010.
 During this time, investigation method for a full description of the compounds has been established.
 Optical properties of solution containing organic molecules have been investigated to determine the further investigated compounds.
 Investigation of thin film deposition parameters is investigated afterwards.
 Emission spectra and photoluminescence quantum yield are one of the most important parameters which are studied in thin films.
 Light amplification properties are obtained via amplified spontaneous emission (ASE) by line method.
 Specific measurement set-up was made to measure ASE excitation threshold energy, light gain and losses coefficients.
-More than 100 compounds were investigated during this time in close collaboration with chemists.
-The investigated compounds emit light in the red and infrared spectral region.
+More than 100 compounds emit light in the red and infrared spectral region.
 All investigated compounds were molecular glasses, and ASE properties were investigated in neat films or polymer matrix.
 Thin-film preparation from solution and reduced photoluminescence quenching are one of the advantages of molecular glasses.

 One of the first works in the field of optical amplification systems was done in 2012, where amplified spontaneous emission of molecular glasses were investigated [18].
 4-(Dicyanomethylene)-2-methyl-6-(4-dimethylaminostyryl)-4H-pyran (DCM) red-emitting molecule has served as a base of all derivatives.
 Glass state of thin films was archived by adding bulky trityloxyethyl groups at the electron donor side of the molecule.
 The neat film of DCM does not exhibit fluorescence, but the photoluminescence quantum yield (PLQY) of the systems that we have prepared was up to 3% [19].
-As a result, amplified spontaneous emission excitation energy as low as 90 μ J/cm2 was obtained.
+As a result, amplified spontaneous emission excitation energy as low as 90 μJ/cm was obtained.
 Further work was done to increase the synthesis yield of investigated compounds with a double increase in PLQY, but without significant changes in ASE excitation energy [20].
-It was achieved by substituting methyl group with tert-butyl group (DWK-1TB molecule).
+It was achieved by substituting metyl group with tert-butyl group (DWK-1TB molecule).
 Several other modifications were done to electron donor and/or electron acceptor group to improve emission efficiency till DWK-1TB molecule was modified by changing malononitrile group as the electron acceptor to ethyl and one nitrogen group.
 These changes benefited in the optical properties of the neat thin film.
-PLQY increased up to 23%, while ASE threshold energy was decreased to $24 \,\mu$ J/cm2 [8], which now is close to the best results for red emitters found in the literature.
+PLQY increased up to 23%, while ASE threshold energy was decreased to 24 $\mu$ J/cm [8], which now is close to the best results for red emitters found in the literature.
 During the investigation of DCM derivatives, bis-DCM derivatives with the light emission in the near-infrared region were developed.
-The best performance of 170 μ J/cm2 ASE threshold energy with emission at 743 nm was obtained [21].
+The best performance of 170 $\mu$ J/cm ASE threshold energy with emission at 743 nm was obtained [21].